omrawaley/chip-8-assembler/README.md

 - ~~Add text replacement (like #define)~~
 - Refine the file structure to simplify `main.cpp`
 - Add better error handling (e.g. "multiple definitions of label," "definition does not exist")
+- Allow arithmetic operators to work on definitions

 ## License